The BIG IDEA:

-Hard times and evil in the world can cause us to question God and his love for us.
-Life just doesn’t seem fair so we end up doubting God or becoming angry with him.
+Hard times and evil in the world can cause us to question God’s love for us.

-Trust in God in the midst of hard circumstances and things we don’t understand.
-Believe that God can use these things to build our faith and point others to himself.
+Trust in God in the midst of hard circumstances and believe he can use these things to build our faith.

-- What I want the group to know and understand: We live in a world filled with evil and hard things, but God uses these things to glorify himself and bring us closer to him.
+- KNOW: We live in a world filled with evil and hard things, but God uses these things for his purposes and to bring us closer to him.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!